-- a) Avoid development or fragmentation of land which undermines or forecloses the potential of rural land for: - i.
-Primary production; or - ii.
-In areas identified for future urban uses; or - ii.
-In areas having the potential for future comprehensive residential development; and - b) Have particular regard to whether the proposal will result in a loss of the productive potential of highly versatile soil, unless: - i. the land adjoins an existing urban area and there is no other land suitable for urban expansion; and - ii. where highly versatile soils are needed for urban expansion, any change of land use from rural activities achieves an appropriate and highly efficient form of urban development; and
+- Avoid development or fragmentation of land which undermines or forecloses the potential of rural land: - i.
+For primary production; or - ii.
+In areas identified for future urban uses; or - iii.
+In areas having the potential for future comprehensive residential development; and - b) Have particular regard to whether the proposal will result in a loss of the productive potential of highly versatile soil, unless: - i.
+The land adjoins an existing urban area and there is no other land suitable for urban expansion; and - Where highly versatile soils are needed for urban expansion, any change of land use from rural activities achieves an appropriate and highly efficient form of urban development; and - reverse sensitivity effects on rural productive activities, and other activities located in the area, can be avoided; and

-- iii. reverse sensitivity effects on rural productive activities can be avoided; and - c) Avoid unplanned demand for provision of infrastructure, including domestic water supply and waste disposal; and - d) Avoid creating competing demand for water or other resources.
+- c) Avoid unplanned demand for provision of infrastructure, including domestic water supply and waste disposal; and - d) Avoid creating competing demand for water or other resources. - Method 2: Regional, City and District Council Relationships - Method 4: City and District Plans - Method 5: Regional Policy Statement